 - Consumption Collection and Reporting: executes the collection of content consumption measurement logs from the Media Player and sending of consumption reports to a 5GMSd AF about the currently consumed media within the available presentation, about the UE capabilities and about the environment of the media session for potential transport optimizations by the network or consumption report analysis.

-.- Network Assistance: downlink streaming delivery assisting functions provided by the network to the 5GMSd Client and Media Player in the form of bit rate recommendation (or throughput estimation) and/or delivery boost.
+- Network Assistance: downlink streaming delivery assisting functions provided by the network to the 5GMSd Client and Media Player in the form of bit rate recommendation (or throughput estimation) and/or delivery boost.
 Network Assistance functionality may be supported by 5GMSd AF or ANBR-based RAN signalling mechanisms.

+- Service URL Handling: a UE function that handles 3GPP Service URLs to support the launch of 5GMSd services and associated functions in the UE and in the network.

+NOTE 2a: While this function may not be exclusive to 5GMS, this specification only defines Service URL handling for 5GMS.

 NOTE 3: Based on such a decomposition, additional interfaces and APIs may exist in inside the UE:

 - Media control interface(s) to configure and interact with the different UE media functions.